 A History of the Internet and Online Journalism

 Many people believe that online journalism has only been around for less than a decade.
-In truth, online news has been around for many years and has evolved over time (Konieczny& Kim, 2009).
+In truth, online news has been around for many years and has evolved over time (Konieczny & Kim, 2009).
 The birth of online news can be traced back to PubNet, which was created on CompuServe in 1988.
 PubNet was the world’s first commercial discussion network on the Internet (Flynn &LaRose, 2007).
 The purpose of PubNet was to provide a communication platform in which people could exchange ideas and opinions on various issues (Greene & Pringle-Ruecker, 2003).
 Over time, the Internet has been used for many other applications.
 In terms of online journalism, we have gone from text-based news to multimedia-based news.

 In the early 1990s, online news was text-based, which meant that there were no sounds or pictures involved in the articles (Greene & Pringle-Ruecker, 2003).
 The early versions of online news were not as appealing as they are today because they lacked entertaining features such as video clips and animations.
 In addition to entertainment value, multimedia features in today’s online news makes it easier to understand the message being conveyed (Ruppel&Zappulla, 2010).
 In order to facilitate this, journalists use tools such as video footage, graphics, audio and other images (Wu & Chen, 2009).
 This is possible because of the technological innovations that have taken place over the last few years.

-The Internet has been used for online news in various platforms.
+The Internet has been used for global news in various platforms.
 One of the first online newspapers was known as Newstex.
 The creators of this Internet newspaper wanted to “create and sustain trust among U.S. newspaper publishers by providing a common platform for their newspapers to publish and distribute their content on the web” (Raymond & Kiely, 2002).
 This platform was created in 1994 and has been used by many publishers all over the world since then.

 - Information gathering: When using online sources of news, readers have the ability to obtain information from the comfort of their own homes.
 This is a great advantage to those who do not have easy access to print media or who may not have time to physically travel to their nearby libraries for information.